googleforgames/agones/site/content/en/docs/Installation/_index.md

 - Game Servers must have the [game server SDK]({{< ref "/docs/Guides/Client SDKs/_index.md"  >}}) integrated, to manage Game Server state, health checking, etc.

 {{< alert title="Warning" color="warning">}}
-This release has been tested against Kubernetes versions {{% k8s-version %}}.
+This release has been tested against Kubernetes versions {{% k8s-version %}} on GKE.
 Other versions may work, but are unsupported.
+It is also likely that not all of these versions are supported by other cloud providers.
+Agones will support 3 releases of Kubernetes, targeting the newest version as being the [default version in the GKE Rapid channel](https://cloud.google.com/kubernetes-engine/docs/release-notes#current_versions).
+However, we will ensure that at least one of the 3 versions chosen for each Agones release is supported by each of the major cloud providers (EKS and AKS).
+The vendored version of client-go will be aligned with the middle of the three supported Kubernetes versions.
 {{< /alert >}}

 ## Supported Container Architectures